Foundations of Transaction Fee Mechanism Design: Introduction

 \ignore{ \elaine{move elsewhere: In general, miners and users can also adopt strategic behaviors over a longer time-scale~\cite{roughgardeneip1559,roughgardeneip1559-ec}.
 However, since transaction fee mechanism in a decentralized environment remains poorly understood, in this paper, we shall focus on {\it myopic} players who care about only their utility in the next auction instance, associated with the mining of a single block.
 The same approach was also taken by most prior works in this space~\cite{zoharfeemech,yaofeemech,functional-fee-market,eip1559,roughgardeneip1559,dynamicpostedprice}. \elaine{modify the text: we have weak ic} } }

 \paragraph{Necessity of randomness.} As mentioned in Theorem~\ref{thm:intro-upper}, except for the special case $c = 1$ and $\gamma = 1$, our burning second-price auction is randomized.
-In particular, the mechanism employs trusted on-chain to pick a random subset of eligible, included transactions to confirm.
+In general, a randomized TFM allows the miner and/or the blockchain to employ random coins to decide which bids to include, to confirm, the payment of each confirmed bid, as well as the miner revenue.
+In particular, our burning second price auction (Theorem~\ref{thm:intro-upper}) employs trusted on-chain randomness to pick a random subset of eligible, included transactions to confirm.
 Although unbiased and unpredictable on-chain randomness can be generated using standard cryptographic techniques~\cite{Cachin00randomoracles,randpiper,spurt}, such coin toss protocols introduce some extra overhead, and ideally we would like to avoid them.
 Unfortunately, we prove a lower bound that for $c \geq 2$, randomness is necessary to achieve UIC and $c$-SCP for any $\gamma \in [0, 1]$, as long as the mechanism is ``useful'' in the sense that it sometimes confirms at least $2$ bids.

 \begin{theorem}[Necessity of randomness for weak incentive compatibility] Consider an arbitrary deterministic TFM and assume finite block size.
 Suppose that there exists a bid vector such that the TFM confirms at least two bids.
 Then, the TFM cannot satisfy both weak UIC and $2$-weak-SCP simultaneously. \end{theorem}